Musicians of the Titanic: Overview

 After the Titanic hit an iceberg and began to sink, Hartley and his fellow band members started playing music to help keep the passengers calm as the crew loaded the lifeboats.
 Many of the survivors said that Hartley and the band continued to play until the very end.
-Reportedly, their final tune was the hymn "Nearer, My God, to Thee".
-One second-class passenger said: All eight musicians died in the sinking.
+Reportedly, their final tune was the hymn "Nearer, My God, to Thee", although other sources suggest it was "Songe d'Automne" (also known simply as "Autumn").
+One second-class passenger said:

+All eight musicians died in the sinking.

 Musicians

 William Brailey

 William Theodore Ronald Brailey (25 October 1887 – 15 April 1912) was an English pianist.
 Born on 25 October 1887 in Walthamstow in Greater London (then part of Essex), he was the son of William "Ronald" Brailey, a well-known figure of Spiritualism.
 Brailey studied piano at school, and one of his first jobs was performing in a local hotel.

 In 1902, he joined the Royal Lancashire Fusiliers regiment signing for 12 years service as a musician.
 He was stationed in Barbados but left the army prematurely in 1907.
 He returned to England and lived at 71 Lancaster Road, Ladbroke Grove, London.
 In 1911, he enlisted aboard ship, playing first on the Saxonia, prior to joining the Cunard steamer RMS Carpathia in 1912, where he met the French cellist Roger Bricoux.
-Both men then joined the White Star Line and were recruited by Liverpool music agency C.W. and F.N.
-Black to serve on the Titanic.
+Both men then joined the White Star Line and were recruited by Liverpool music agency C. W. & F. N. Black to serve on the Titanic.
 Brailey boarded the Titanic on Wednesday 10 April 1912 in Southampton.
 His ticket number was 250654, the ticket for all the members of Hartley's orchestra.
 His cabin was in the second class quarters.

 Brailey was 24 years old when he died; his body was never recovered.